-- Niche in successfully advising Solicitors in disciplinary and regulatory proceedings, including partnership disputes and dismissal for alleged misconduct.
+- Disciplinary and regulatory proceedings: Niche in successfully advising Solicitors in disciplinary and regulatory proceedings, including partnership disputes and dismissal for alleged misconduct.

 - [2010 QBD] Winning £1M negligence claim against solicitors; Recovering substantial damages and costs against the solicitors for their negligent advice on purchase of a business.
 Settlement achieved at mediation, after issuing proceedings and prepared the case for trial.
 Funded on a Conditional Fee Agreement.

 - Complex brain injury and paraplegia sustained by adult.
 [Settlement approved February 2010].
 Hybrid Periodic Payments order approved by the Court, on a full life basis the settlement package amounted to £8M.
 Complex history including liability dispute.

 - MAK and RK v the United Kingdom European Court of Human Rights [21 June 2010] (Applications number 45901/05 and 40146/06.)

 Succeeding for two claimants, each establishing violations of European Convention on Human Rights, Article 8 (rights to respect for their family life) and Article 13 (right to an effective remedy).

 Separate professional negligence claims issued at European Court of Human Rights against Hospital and Social Services.
 Working with the Aire Centre (advice on Individual Rights in Europe).